The Laura Ingraham Show Given Official Launch Date on The Fox News Channel

-Speculation that Laura Ingraham was headed to prime time on the Fox New Channel has turned out to be true.
+Speculation that Laura Ingraham was headed to primetime on the Fox News Channel has turned out to be true.

 Starting October 30, she will anchor The Ingraham Angle that will air live Monday through Friday at 10 p.m.
 Eastern.
-The name of the new show comes from the regular segment that she used to do on The O’Reilly Factor.
+The name of the new show comes from the regular segment that Ingraham used to do on The O’Reilly Factor.

-With the Ingraham hire, Sean Hannity will move back to 9 p.m.
+With the Ingraham hire, the 10 p.m.
+Sean Hannity show will move back to 9 p.m.
 Eastern, his former time slot before he made way for Megyn Kelly and The Kelly File.
 Megyn Kelly jumped to NBC News earlier this year.
 Hannity will thus directly compete with MNSBC’s Rachel Maddow in a battle of Trump fan vs. Trump foe.
 “Fox News, which has long featured the most-watched primetime lineup in cable news, has found itself sparring on some occasions with MSNBC, where a primetime lineup led by Rachel Maddow has expanded its audience,” Variety explained.

-In the latest example of the musical chairs in the Fox News prime-time scheduled (after many years of stability), The Five will revert back to its original 5 p.m. platform, which is probably welcome news for the ensemble’s co-hosts and staff from a social and family life perspective.
+In the latest example of musical chairs in the Fox News evening schedule (after many years of of perhaps unprecedented stability by media industry standards), The Five will revert back to its original 5 p.m. platform, which is probably welcome news for the ensemble’s co-hosts and staff from a social and family life perspective.
 On September 8, Fox News cancelled the ratings-challenged Fox News Specialists, which was airing at 5 p.m., on the same day that it parted ways with Eric Bolling, one of the original Five panelists who switched over to the Specialists when it debuted on May 1, 2017.

 Both Hannity and The Five will make their move on September 25, with rotating placeholders occupying the 10 p.m. slot until Laura officially arrives at the end of October.
 Ratings powerhouse Tucker Carlson Tonight will remain at 8 p.m.